PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 *You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/Demo/HelloWorld/LoadSimulation/ScenarioInjectRate.cs).*

 ### Inject
-Injects a given number of Scenario copies (virtual users) by rate during a given duration.
-With this simulation, you control the Scenario injection rate and injection interval.
-Each Scenario copy (virtual user) behaves like a short-running thread that runs only once and then is destroyed.
+Maintains a constant arrival rate of virtual users (Scenario instances) during a given duration.
+Each Scenario instance behaves like a short-running thread that runs only once and then is destroyed.

 #### When to use
 Use it when you want to maintain a constant rate of requests without being affected by the performance of the system you load test.
-Usually, this simulation type is used to test Open model where you control the arrival rate of users.
+Usually, this simulation type is used to test Open model where you control the arrival rate of requests.

 :::info
 This LoadSimulation can be mixed with: [[RampingInject](#ramping-inject), [Inject](#inject), [InjectRandom](#inject-random), [Pause](#pause)]
 :::

-**Example 1**: This simulation will start injecting Scenario copies at a rate of 50 copies per 1 second for 30 seconds.
-Each Scenario copy will be executed only once and then destroyed.
+**Example 1**: This simulation will start injecting Scenario instances at a rate of 50 copies per 1 second for 30 seconds.
+Each Scenario instance will be executed only once and then destroyed.

 ```csharp
 Scenario.Create("scenario", async context =>